 Give me a minute to tell you some things about this apple crumble pie cake.
 First you smell it.
 Have you ever happened to pass by a local bakery the moment they take out of the oven their freshly baked goods?
 Remember that nutty, buttery smell from the baked, browned dough?
 Now mix this aroma with a caramel-y, cinnamon-y, flowery smell from the filling and there you have it.
 Truly, the combination of apples, brown sugar and cinnamon is something extraordinary.

 Cutting it, it’s another revelation.
 First you see the crumbly, cookie-like top, sprinkled with icing sugar.
 You start to wonder what the filling will be like.
-You see that the shredded apples and sugar have magically transformed into a warm marmalade.
+You see that the shredded apples and the sugar have magically transformed almost into an apple jam.
 Then you see the base.
 Is it like a big cookie?
 Is it a cake?
 Is it something in between?
 I have to admit, my favorite part is the outer, golden baked crust that I always leave for the end.
-I start eating my slice from the inner side, enjoying the different textures at every bite and impatiently moving towards the edge.
+I start eating my slice from the inner side, enjoying the different textures every bite has to offer and impatiently moving towards the edge.
 This final bite leaves me perfectly satisfied!

-As I already have said, this recipe is very easy and uses very simple ingredients.
+As I have already said, this recipe is very easy and uses very simple ingredients.
 Butter, flour, sugar, apples, some baking powder and an egg.
 And some aromatics.
 It’s also very quick.
 Probably the thing that will take most of your time is shredding the apples.
-I give them a quick wash, then shred them whole, through the big holes of the grater, with their skin and discard the cores.
+I give them a quick wash, then shred them whole (most of the times), through the big holes of the grater.
 Also you don’t have to roll out the dough or anything.
 Just press pieces of dough on the pan with your hands, and when completely covered, smooth it out with a spoon.
 That’s it!

 - 3 ¾ cups (500 grams) all purpose flour